olshevski/compose-navigation-reimagined/docs/view-models.md

 ## Accessing ViewModels of backstack entries

-Since version 1.2.0 it is possible to access ViewModelStoreOwner for any entry that is currently present on the backstack.
-It is done through the `NavHostScope` that is available inside NavHost/AnimatedNavHost:
+It is possible to access ViewModelStoreOwner of any entry that is currently present on the backstack.
+It is done through the `NavHostScope` receiver of `contentSelector` function parameter of NavHost:

 ```kotlin
 @Composable